On the Complexity of CSP-based Ideal Membership Problems: Polymorphisms and algebras

-\begin{proof} The proof of Theorem~\ref{the:ispositive} repeats the proofs of Proposition~\ref{pro:adding-constant}, Theorems~\ref{pp-define-reduction},~\ref{the:pp-interpretability} almost verbatim.
-So, we mainly highlight the differences caused by the need to take care of the polynomials from $Q$.\ For more background on polymorphisms, their properties, and links to the CSP the reader is referred to a relatively recent survey \cite{Barto17:polymorphisms}.
+For more background on polymorphisms, their properties, and links to the CSP the reader is referred to a relatively recent survey \cite{Barto17:polymorphisms}.
 Most of the standard results we use below can be found in this survey.

 A polymorphism of a constraint language $\Gm$ is an operation that is a polymorphism of every relation in $\Gm$.
 The set of all polymorphisms of the language $\Gm$ is denoted by $\Pol(\Gm)$.
 For a set $\Psi$ of operations by $\Inv(\Psi)$ we denote the set of relations $R$ such that every operation from $\Psi$ is a polymorphism of $R$.
 The operators $\Pol$ and $\Inv$ induces so called \emph{Galois correspondence} between sets of operations and constraint languages.
 There is a rich theory of this correspondence, however, for the sake of this paper we only need one fact.